HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/gun_locker.md

 # Location and Spawning

-- Two Gun Lockers spawn in the vault on the first floor that also contains a [Gun Mount](/obstacles/gun_mounts) with a [Mini-14](/weapons/guns/mini14) of the [Headquarters](/buildings/headquarters).
+- Two Gun Lockers spawn in the vault on the first floor of the [Headquarters](/buildings/headquarters).
+This vault also contains a guranteed [Gun Mount](/obstacles/gun_mounts) with a [Mini-14](/weapons/guns/mini14).

 - Two Gun Lockers spawn in the security office and northeast hall of the [Plumpkin Bunker](/buildings/plumpkin_bunker).

 - One Gun Locker can also be found on the second floor of the [Barn](/buildings/barn) and in the vault on the second floor of the [Lodge](/buildings/lodge).

 # Loot & More

 Gun Lockers drop 1-2 guns.
 See the special guns tier in the [Loot Tables](/loot) for more information.
-Gun Lockers reflect bullets can only be broken using melee weapons that deal piercing damage.
+Gun Lockers reflect bullets and can only be broken using melee weapons that deal piercing damage.

 # Tips